Water leaks

 Repairing a leak using recommended tools, accessories and materials

-Tools and accessories:
+Tools and auxiliary equipment:

-• Dry, absorbent fabric
+• Dry, absorbent cloth

 • Removable spray tip